contractcops/auditingroadmap/Mastering Ethereum Book/Chapter 6 - Transactions.md

 > Transactions are signed messages that originate from an EOA (Externally owned account) and are recorded on the Ethereum blockchain.

 > ❗ Everything in Ethereum is started (initiated) by a transaction.
-Ethereum is not autonomous, every transaction represents a starte change in the Ethereum blockchain.
+Ethereum is not autonomous, every transaction represents a state change in the Ethereum blockchain.
 It can be compared like every "tick" of a handwatch's handles.
 Transactions are what move the Ethereum ecosystem.

 A transaction on the Ethereum blockchain consists of: